ibm-cloud-docs/EventStreams/eventstreams153.md

 <dt><strong>CHANNEL_NAME</strong></dt>
 <dd>Required (unless you're using bindings or a CCDT file).
 Name of the server-connection channel.</dd>
 <dt><strong>CONNECTION_NAME_LIST</strong></dt>
 <dd>Required (unless you're using bindings or a CCDT file).
-A list of one or more host(port) entries for connecting to the queue manager.
+A list of one or more host(port) pairs for connecting to the queue manager.
 Separate entries with a comma.
 </dl>

 <!--